yanndivet/yanndivet/README.md

 where my [masters thesis](https://github.com/yanndivet/masters-piml-project) was on extracting information from noisy observations of physical systems.

-Through studying financial mathematics at El Karoui and various trading challenges, I got drawn into finance, where the same idea applies: using data and my quantitative skills to understand how markets really work.
+Through various internships and trading challenges, I got drawn into finance, where the same idea applies: using data and my quantitative skills to understand how markets really work.
+I then consolidated my mathematical and financial skills at the El Karoui Master (Probability & Finance @ École Polytechnique & Sorbonne University).

 This GitHub covers projects ranging from physics-informed machine learning to algorithmic trading.
 If you want to talk more about those topics, feel free to reach out at yad22@cantab.ac.uk.